mum0n/model_size/docs/size_structured_model_snowcrab.md

 At the same time, extract the posterior samples of size selectivity for futher bias-adjustments downstream.

 Note the number of posteriors required (5000), is a safe number but can be reduced; reducing number of cores allocated can also help.
+Note the number of posteriors required (5000), is a safe number but can be reduced; reducing number of cores allocated can also help.

 ```{r post-stratification-ratios}